mgreenberry/happy-hands/README.md

   1. **Communicate with British Sign Language** - An image of BSL.
 This allows users to understand what is being taught by the business.
 The additional text explains what Happy Hands offer regarding British Sign Language (BSL) content.
   2. **Our Courses** - An image of a women being taught BSL via video conferencing.
 This allows users to understand that the lessons are online.
 The text supports this message with additional information.
   3. **Our Company** - An image of some hands doing the love sign (ASL).
 This section is to briefly introduce the company to the user.
 * There is a call-out button under the **Our Course** and **Our Company** sections to direct users to other pages in the website.
-The first ca button allows users to find out more information about the lessons and prices of the courses offered.
-The second ca button allows users to find out more about the tutors that teach the BSL classes.
+The first 'call-out' button allows users to find out more information about the lessons and prices of the courses offered.
+The second 'call-out' button allows users to find out more about the tutors that teach the BSL classes.
 Both buttons require user input to work.
-*

 #### lessons
 * This page contains 4 sections as follows: -
   1. **Children's Courses Under 7** - An image of a small girl doing BSL.
 This allows users to quickly identify which course is most suitable for them or thier child/children.
 The additional text and sample videos provide further information and confirmation of the users and business owner's desired expectations.
   2. **Children's Courses 8 to 13** - An image of a young girl doing BSL.
 This allows users to quickly identify which course is most suitable for them or thier child/children.
 The additional text and sample videos provide further information and confirmation of the users and business owner's desired expectations.
   3. **Young Adult Courses 14 to 18** - An image of a teenage girl doing BSL.
 This allows users to quickly identify which course is most suitable for them or thier child/children.
 The additional text and sample videos provide further information and confirmation of the users and business owner's desired expectations.
   4. **Adult Courses** - An image of an muslim woman learning BSL.
 This allows users to see that the adult courses are suitable for any adults, any age, and any religion, without discrimination.
 The additional text and sample videos provide further information and confirmation of this.
-* There is a call-out butotn at the bottom of this page under the **Adult Courses**.
+* There is a call-out button at the bottom of this page under the **Adult Courses**.
 This allows users to access the free content, such as more video content, and downloadable packs such as fingerspelling/alphabet charts.

 #### tutors
 * This page contains 3 sections as follows: -